 Metromile is a San Francisco-based car insurance startup that offers pay-per-mile insurance aimed at low-mileage drivers.
-The following projects are some of many that I worked on while being the only Graphic Designer on Metromile’s Creative Team.
+The following projects are some of many that I worked on while being a sole Visual Designer on Metromile’s Creative Team.

 Hand-Drawn Hero Images

 In order to make a better first impression on potential customers, I hand-drew 3 different illustrations (see above) with a goal to outperform the existing hero image (see “Before”).
 The hand-drawing technique adds a human touch that makes the brand feel warm and approachable.
 Each illustration shares a driver’s point of view - whether it’s driving on the road or looking through a side mirror.
 The Cityscape image outperformed the previous image and is now featured on the landing page.